Jagdish-Bhandari/Jagdish_All-project-portfolio/README.md

 #### _Also published this on Power-BI_
 ![Supply chain Dashboard](https://github.com/user-attachments/assets/cb64d5a5-6640-4cf1-9f22-1600b1787f58)

+🔗 *Thank you for exploring this analysis!
+For the interactive dashboard and source files, please refer to the repository.*

 ## [project-2: Wrok life Analysis Overview](https://github.com/Jagdish-Bhandari/Work_life_analysis.git)
 #### ***A primary Data prespective***